ARF-SS13/coyote-bayou/modular_sunset/README.md

 # Sunset Modular Folder

-## All custom srpites, code and sounds should go here!
+## All custom sprites, code and sounds should go here!
 Keeping things clean and organized, and having our custom assets modular will allow for easier merging of any upstream changes.

 ## Mark your changes!